Lonely (Nana song)

-"Lonely" is a song recorded by the German rapper Nana.
-It was released in March 1997 as the second single from his debut album, Nana.
-The song reached number one in Germany, Switzerland and Romania.
-It also reached the top five in Austria, Denmark, and Norway.
-On the Eurochart Hot 100, "Lonely" peaked at number 7.
-The chorus was sung by Aleksandra Jovanovic, Alexandra Prince and Jan van der Toorn.
+"Lonely" is a song recorded by German rapper Nana.
+It was released in March 1997, by label Booya Music, as the second single from his debut album, Nana (1997).
+The song is written by him with its producers Bülent Aris and Toni Cottura and the chorus is performed by Aleksandra Jovanovic, Alexandra Prince and Jan van der Toorn.
+It became a successful European hit, reaching number one in Germany, Switzerland and Romania.
+"Lonely" also reached the top five in Austria, Denmark, and Norway.
+On the Eurochart Hot 100, it peaked at number seven in August 1997.
+The accompanying music video was directed by Swedish director Patric Ullaeus and premiered in April 1997.

-Music video

-The music video was directed by Patric Ullaeus and premiered in April 1997.